icbat/broker-profession-cooldowns/README.md

 Get it on [WoW Interface](https://www.wowinterface.com/downloads/info26211-BrokerLootSpec.html), or use the [Cursebreaker tool](https://github.com/AcidWeb/CurseBreaker) (recommended)

 ## Changelog
+- Tracks how many your current character has available in the text for easy viewing
 - Added class colors and duration colors

 ## Contributing